Hosted free by tripod.com

 |Robert Shepherd adds:

 Not in any way to contradict Dr. Noll (like Harry Jaffa, Carl Sandburg, Susan B. Martinez and so many other scholars of Lincoln).
-My own impression of Lincoln was that he was simultaneously both leery of the dangers of "muscular" Christianity, or indeed religion; while at the same time deeply SPIRITUAL in an intimate and very private way.
+My own impression of Lincoln was that he was simultaneously both leery of the dangers of "muscular" Christianity, or indeed Religion with a capital R; while at the same time deeply SPIRITUAL in an intimate and very private way.
 I believe that Lincoln's early and youthful rejection of religion, sometimes said to be a reaction against his father Tom Lincoln (a "Calvinist Baptist") was something he retained for a very long time.
 Indeed, he commented to his law partner Herndon, "You know Billy, I never tire of reading Tom Paine."
 As Lincoln's presidency deepened, and his personal angst no doubt increased, I believe Lincoln more and more sought solace in some kind of spirituality or assurance.
 He was reaching out for help, as it were, from any source yet available.
 And as heartfelt freedmen came to salute him (themselves rather religiously) Lincoln responded in kind, pointing them to their Jesus ("Stand up; don't pray to me"), commending their prayers and faith and brave labors, which he said contributed to the Nation's salvation.

 [10:44 AM June 05, 2010]